 - A Timely Birth, by Gail Hart

-- Evidence on Inducing Labor for going past your Due Date, from EBB
+- Evidence on Inducing Labor for going past your Due Date, Evidence Based Birth

-- Doctors To Pregnant Women: Wait At Least 39 Weeks, from NPR
+- Doctors To Pregnant Women: Wait At Least 39 Weeks, NPR

 - Why You Shouldn’t Focus on Your Due Date, by Jeanne Faulkner, RN

-- Estimated Due Dates And The Myth Of The 40 Week Pregnancy, from BellyBelly
+- Estimated Due Dates And The Myth Of The 40 Week Pregnancy, BellyBelly

-- Research Updates For Midwives, book by Gail Hart
+- Research Updates For Midwives, by Gail Hart

 Related Birthful episodes: